kendru/darwin/go/snip/README.md

 ## Usage

 ```
-snip save <name>
+snip save <name> <command>
 ```

-Saves the last command run as a snip.
+Saves `command` as a named snip.
 The command will be executed using your default shell.

 ```
 snip new [--interp=string|--args=string+] <name>